 Epididymitis and epididymo-orchitis are usually caused by a bacterial infection.
 Infection can result from surgery, the insertion of a catheter into the bladder, or the spread of infections from elsewhere in the urinary tract.
-Sometimes, particularly in young men, the cause is a sexually transmitted disease.
+Sometimes, the cause is a sexually transmitted disease.
 Rare causes include infection by certain viruses or fungi.

 The pain may become constant and severe.
 If the cause is a sexually transmitted disease, a discharge may be present.
 Rarely, an abscess (collection of pus) that feels like a soft lump develops in the scrotum.

-These disorders are usually treated with antibiotics taken by mouth, bed rest, pain relievers, and ice packs applied to the scrotum.
+Epididymitis and epididymo-orchitis are usually treated with antibiotics taken by mouth, bed rest, pain relievers, and ice packs applied to the scrotum.
 Immobilizing the scrotum with a jockstrap decreases pain from repetitive, minor bumps.
-Abscesses usually require surgical drainage.